Keira Walsh: Style of play

 When not with the ball, Walsh can be seen dictating direction of play, and moving to support players in possession.
-She can also provide defensive cover, shadowing opposition players to disrupt their play when they have possession and to allow her teammates space to progress in attack when they are on the ball.
-Walsh is effective in her midfield defensive actions; more likely to intercept than tackle, her tackling success rate is still high.
-She is reliable for interceptions and recovering loose ball situations, and supporting the back line.
+She also provides defensive cover, shadowing opposition players to disrupt their play when they have possession and to create space for her teammates to progress in attack when they are on the ball.
+Walsh is effective in her midfield defensive actions – she is reliable for interceptions and recovering loose ball situations, and success when tackling, which has become a more defining part of her game since 2022 – as well as supporting the back line.
 She will move back to support both when they are defending and to act as a stand-in when a defender moves forward in attack.
+Walsh often positions behind the ball, to offer defensive protection ahead of the back line.
 When acquiring the ball during opposition presses, Walsh can break press and switch play to an attacking sequence.

+As of 2024, Walsh wears Nike Phantom GX1 boots with a custom-molded upper and a custom insole board that provides a stiffened midfoot and a more-responsive, springier, forefoot.

+Off the pitch

-In popular culture
+In culture and the media

+Sports media has noted that the appreciation of deeper midfielders in the women's game grew significantly following the "trailblazing" work of Walsh and Oberdorf; at the end of 2024, Walsh was still considered the benchmark in her role, with ESPN writing that she "sets the standard for modern defensive midfielders".
+Walsh is known to stay out of the spotlight – El País wrote in 2024 that "if Caroline Graham Hansen is silent, Walsh is practically invisible" – but has attracted media attention, especially around her world-record transfer, and used it to inspire young people in her hometown of Rochdale.

-Having been described as an artist in the game, footage of some of Walsh's ball skills have gone viral.
-A long pass she made in the 2019 SheBelieves Cup, taking eight Japan players out of the game, was popular.
-A clip of Walsh in a 2022 England training session, in which she scored a solo goal after creatively evading the members of the opposition five-a-side team, was also shared widely, particularly as it coincided with the high-profile Barcelona pursuit of her signing.
+She has been nicknamed "WonderWalsh" – referencing the song "Wonderwall", a song associated with Manchester City – and described as an artist in the game, with promotion of her often linked to artistry.
+Nike created a marketing campaign saying that "she uses the pitch as a canvas", including projecting an image of Walsh on the facade of the National Gallery in the run-up to the 2022 Euro, and a compilation of her passing was shared by England social media to celebrate World Art Day.
+Other video clips of Walsh's ball skills have gone viral.
+A long-range pass she made in the 2019 SheBelieves Cup, taking eight Japan players out of the game to provide the assist, was quickly shared online.
+Footage of Walsh in a 2022 England training session, in which she scored a solo goal after creatively evading the members of the opposition five-a-side team, was also shared widely, particularly as it coincided with the high-profile Barcelona pursuit of her signing.